-Waterways Ombudsman Scheme – compliance with the EU General Data Protection Regulation (GDPR)
+Waterways Ombudsman Scheme – compliance with the UK General Data Protection Regulation (GDPR)

 The Waterways Ombudsman Scheme is covered by the GDPR.
 This includes a range of measures governing who may process personal data, by what means and for what purposes.

 The Scheme is registered with the Information Commissioner’s Office as a data controller.